 CFM & MPH

-In comparison, the Echo PB-770T, with a CFM of 756, beats the 677 CFM of the Stihl BR 600, making it the superior landscaping tool of the two, when it comes to the amount of leaves that can be blown per minute.
+• In contrast, the Echo PB-770T, with its CFM of 756, outperforms the 677 CFM of the Stihl BR 600, making it the preferred option for efficiently blowing leaves away.

 Engine specs

-• Engine: When comparing engine displacements, the 64.8cc engine of the Stihl BR 600 edges out the 63.3cc engine of the Echo PB-770T.
+• When comparing engine displacements, the 64.8-cc engine of the Stihl BR 600 edges out the 63.3-cc engine of the Echo PB-770T.
 This indicates a potential slight increase in fuel consumption per stroke and a corresponding bump in power output.
-Each of these blowers requires a fuel/oil mix to operate, as the Echo PB-770T features a 2-cycle engine, and the Stihl BR 600 is powered by the Stihl 4-Mix 4-stroke engine.
+Each of these blowers requires a fuel/oil mix to operate, as the Echo PB-770T features a 2-stroke engine, and the Stihl BR 600 is powered by the Stihl 4-Mix 4-stroke engine.

 Other features

-• Vacuum Ability: Neither the Stihl BR 600 nor the Echo PB-770T has the ability to vacuum leaves.
+• Neither the Stihl BR 600 nor the Echo PB-770T has the ability to vacuum leaves.
 Thus, you will require another method of leaf collection.

 TL;DR